How can I contribute my threatened species monitoring data to the index?

 Collect representative data.
 Try to sample sites across the entire species range, but don’t try to do too much.
 You don’t need to count every individual every year to get a reliable population trend.

 Probably yes!
 You don’t need to be a professor of science with decades of experience to do good monitoring.
 As long as data are collected consistently and repeatedly they are probably more than good enough.
 Some of the best ecological monitoring data in the world are collected by citizen scientists who follow strict and consistent protocols.

 Does it matter what methods/protocols I use?

-No. As long as you use only a single, consistent method/protocol at a site each time.
+As long as you use only a single, consistent method/protocol at a site each time, your data are likely to be good enough to include in the TSX.
 However, it is worth finding out methods/protocols others monitoring your species are using.
 If you can use the same protocols as others do, this opens up more opportunities to compare data from different sites.